ethereum-optimism/design-docs/security/fma-kona-asterisc.md

 Together, Kona and Asterisc form an alternative proof stack to the [op-program](https://github.com/ethereum-optimism/optimism/tree/develop/op-program) and [cannon](https://github.com/ethereum-optimism/optimism/tree/develop/cannon).
 A secondary dispute game will be created that uses kona and asterisc, with the `op-challenger` supporting playing _both_ game types - `op-program` + `cannon` as well as `kona` + `asterisc`.

+Stage 1.4 ships two new net components: Kona Fault Proof Program and the Asterisc VM.
+Both of these introduce points of failure that are covered in the Failure Modes and Recovery Paths below.

-Since two main components are being shipped in Stage 1.4 there are two main places the system can break: the kona fault proof program, and the asterisc VM.
-The below Failure Modes and Recovery Paths go over those situations.
+Stage 1.4 also requires the integration of the Kona + Asterisc Dispute Game into the `op-challenger` offchain fault proof component.
+The Failure Modes and Recovery Paths below detail this as well.

 Below are references for this project: